 At its core, Their Eyes Were Watching God is about Janie's journey to find her own voice and define her own identity.
 It's about breaking free from the expectations and limitations imposed on her by others, and ultimately, finding a sense of peace and fulfillment within herself.
-It is a story that speaks to the universal desire for autonomy and the courage required to pursue it.
-Through Janie's experiences, Hurston delves into themes of race, gender, and power, offering a nuanced portrayal of the challenges faced by Black women in the Jim Crow South.
-The novel’s enduring appeal lies in its ability to capture the complexities of the human spirit and the resilience required to navigate a world fraught with obstacles.
+Which means it is a story that speaks to the universal desire for autonomy and the courage required to pursue it.
+Through Janie's experiences, Hurston gets into themes of race, gender, and power, offering a nuanced portrayal of the challenges faced by Black women in the Jim Crow South.
+The novel’s enduring appeal lies in its ability to capture the complexities of the human spirit and the resilience required to deal with a world fraught with obstacles Small thing, real impact..

 Decoding the Layers of Their Eyes Were Watching God